DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

    return st{pc:=|st.code|}
 ```

-Whilst these could have been written inline, I find it helpful to give
+Whilst these could have been written inline, I find it helpful to have
-them more descriptive names.
-I typically refer to these low-level
+descriptive names for the operations.
+I typically refer to these
-building blocks as _microcodes_ and, as for a physical machine, we'll
+low-level building blocks as _microcodes_ and, as for a physical
-see these are reused a lot in defining the semantics of our bytecodes.
+machine, we'll see these are reused a lot in defining the semantics of
-Observe the precondition for `pop()` is that the stack cannot be
+our bytecodes.
+Observe the precondition for `pop()` is that the stack
-empty.
-Also, `st{sp:=st.sp-1}` returns `st` with field `sp` updated
+cannot be empty.
+Also, the expression `st{sp:=st.sp-1}` returns `st`
-to `sp-1` and all others unchanged.
+with field `sp` updated to `sp-1` and all others unchanged.

 Another example to illustrate is the following: